PeterAAyala/CS109aFinalProject/BaselineModel.md

 ![png](BaselineModel_files/BaselineModel_39_0.png)

 On average, our predictions for both the training and the test set follow the increasing trend of actual ratings but overestimate for lower ratings.
+On the whole, it seems that our model tends to be pretty conservative by guessing values near 3.5, which is where a lot of the global averages are centered.